HighData LeakageOWASP LLM06

 Overview

 Data leakage in LLM applications occurs when the model inadvertently reveals sensitive information it shouldn't share.
+The OWASP Top 10 for LLM Applications 2025 elevated Sensitive Information Disclosure from #6 to #2, making it the second most critical LLM vulnerability due to rapid adoption of LLMs in organizational workflows without adequate risk assessments.
+NIST AI 600-1 identifies data privacy impacts from 'leakage and unauthorized use, disclosure, or de-anonymization of PII or sensitive data' as a core generative AI risk.
 This can include PII from training data, confidential business information included in context, or details about the system prompt and configuration.
+Research by Carlini et al. (2021), published at USENIX Security, demonstrated that adversaries can extract hundreds of verbatim text sequences from GPT-2's training data, including names, phone numbers, and email addresses.
 Data leakage is particularly concerning because it can happen subtly: the model might paraphrase or partially reveal sensitive data without obviously violating rules.

 How This Attack Works